Sandy Heribert: Career

 In March 2019, Heribert was the green room host during Destination Eurovision for France 2 alongside main on-stage presenter Garou.
-She was also joined André Manoukian as a commentator for the Eurovision Song Contest 2019 semi-finals on France 4 in Tel Aviv, Israel and also for the finals alongside Stéphane Bern and Manoukian on France 2.
+She was also joined by André Manoukian as a commentator for the Eurovision Song Contest 2019 semi-finals on France 4 in Tel Aviv, Israel and also for the finals alongside Stéphane Bern and Manoukian on France 2.
 In November 2019, Heribert was also the commentator for the Junior Eurovision Song Contest 2019 along with Bern on France 2.

-Since September 2019, she began hosting la Course des champions (the Champions Race) on France 2 alongside Teddy Riner and Olivier Minne at the Stade de France.
-Heribert has covered several international sporting events including the 2019 FIFA Women's World Cup, UEFA Euro 2016, 2015 Rugby World Cup and the 2016 Six Nations Championship.
+Since September 2019, she has been hosting La Course des champions (the Champions Race) on France 2 alongside Teddy Riner and Olivier Minne at the Stade de France.
+Heribert has covered several international sporting events, including the 2019 FIFA Women's World Cup, UEFA Euro 2016, the 2015 Rugby World Cup and the 2016 Six Nations Championship.

-On 2 December 2019, she co-host the 2019 Ballon d’Or ceremony alongside Ivorian former footballer Didier Drogba.
+In December 2019, she co-hosted the 2019 Ballon d’Or ceremony alongside Ivorian former footballer Didier Drogba.
 In September 2019, she participated in the game show Fort Boyard broadcast on France 2.
-In September 2020, she was the red carpet and live backstage host at the Monte Carlo Gala for planetary health of the Albert II of Monaco Foundation.
-On 29 November 2021, she co-hosted the 2021 Ballon d'Or along with Didier Drogba again.
+In September 2020, she hosted the red carpet and live backstage at the Monte Carlo Gala for planetary health, sponsored by the Albert II of Monaco Foundation.
+In November 2021, she co-hosted the 2021 Ballon d'Or again with Didier Drogba.

 In 2022 she worked as a stand-in presenter in selected rounds of the Eurosport coverage of the FIA World Touring Car Cup.

 Personal life

 During the Gulf War, Heribert was nine years old.
 She was inspired by journalist Martine Laroche-Joubert who was covering the war and she declared that she wanted to be a field reporter and report such stories.
 Heribert speaks French and English fluently.

-She gave birth to a daughter in May 2021.
+She gave birth to a daughter in May 2021 fathered by her partner, the chef Charles Febraud.